ibm-cloud-docs/watson-assistant/conversational-search.md

 The streaming response feature in conversational search uses the watsonx.ai capabilities to provide continuous and real-time responses in your assistant.
 By default, the streaming response is disabled for web chat and the preview panels of your assistant.

-By using the streaming response support feature, you can reduce the wait time for the response.
+By using the streaming response feature, you can reduce the wait time for the response.

 {: shortdesc}